marcomaggi93/ai-music-annotation-qa-portfolio/8. Create Annotate Curate AI Music Mini-Project/07_final_documentation/Create_annotate_curate.md

 Suno v5 excels at vocal songs: thanks to its advanced “custom mode + manual lyrics” it delivers convincing voice realism, solid structure management and good mixing — particularly effective when a lead vocal is required.
 ElevenLabs Music — Prompt Design Principles

-.For Glass Echoes in Motion (instrumental underscore), prompts were structured according to the recommended order:
+.For Glass Echoes in Motion (instrumental underscore), prompts were structured in this order:

 Genre & Style
 (e.g. modern neo-classical minimalism, cinematic underscore)